Pandaphobic/ESP32-Crypto-Ticker-Docker/Readme.md

 G22-----SCL
 ```

-- Plug your board into your PC - note the display should turn on, regardless of code on the board.
+- Plug your ESP32 into your PC - note the display should turn on, regardless of code on the ESP32.

-- Open the "pio" folder in VS Code with Platform IO installed.
-Use the PIO gui to open the project and then build it.
+- Open VS Code with Platform IO installed.
+Use the PIO gui to open the project folder "pio" and then compile it.
 This will make sure that all the libraries are downloaded and that you have the appropriate files needed to continue.

 - The serverName and Wifi credentials must be set before flashing the ESP32 - you will want to setup the server first before doing this part so that you know what your url will be.